Dev.Chan64's Blog

 Key Design Elements and Implementation

-The core of this project was to implement a structure that secures real-time responsiveness and operational flexibility at cloud-level in a restricted on-premise environment.
+The core of this project was to implement a structure that secures cloud-level real-time responsiveness and operational flexibility in a constrained on-premise environment.

 The design was centered around the following five areas: